membermatters/UniFiVideoSnapshotGetter/README.md

 ```

 ## Using the output files
 You'll find all of the jpg snapshots in the output folder you specified.
-The default
+They will be in the format <camer-name.jpg> and all spaces from the camera name will be replaced with a "-" for convenience in serving it on the web. ie "Test Camera" will output as "Test-Camera.jpg".